chenjr0719/PTT-Crawler/README.md

 ## Requirement

-**PTT-Crawler** is using BeautifulSoup4, requests, html.parser to gather post from PTT, then it will restore those posts into JSON files.
+**PTT-Crawler** is build by **Python 3** and using BeautifulSoup4, requests, html.parser to gather post from PTT, then it will restore those posts into JSON files.

 Make sure you already have **BeautifulSoup4**, **requests**, or you can use pip to instal them.
 ```s